-This can make the code more readable and allows one to skip parameters.
-It can also reduce errors caused by confusing the order of parameters (see 6.59 Concurrency - Activation [CGA]).
-However, using mutable default parameters can be unpredictable since Python's default arguments are evaluated only once when the function is defined, not each time the function is called.
+However, using mutable default parameters can cause surprising effects since Python's default arguments are evaluated only once when the function is defined, not each time the function is called.

-- Python has functions as first class objects that can be passed as arguments, which can be confusing in the wrong context.
-For example, the following two function calls
+• Python has functions as first class objects that can be passed as arguments, which can be confusing in the wrong context.
+For example, the following two function calls myFunc(target=doIt)

-'''

-myFunc(target=doIt)

-'''